 If you’re considering trimming your loan term to pay off your mortgage faster, here are some tips to help you:

 Before you borrow, ask potential lenders if it’s possible to make extra repayments towards your mortgage.
 Some home loan types don't allow it, in particular fixed-rate mortgages.
 But if you have a variable rate mortgage, it’s possible to make additional repayments.

 Making more frequent repayments is one simple strategy to pay off your mortgage faster.
 Consider changing your repayment frequency to fortnightly instead of monthly.
 This is an effective strategy because you’re basically paying an additional month per year because you’re making 13 monthly repayments.
 Let’s say you have a 30-year mortgage, this will be trimmed down almost 6 years when you decide to pay fortnightly.

-Lenders like loans.com.au offer a redraw offset account.
-This is a sub-account in your mortgage where you can deposit your savings and salary.
+At loans.com.au, we offer a redraw offset facility that you can add to your home loan.
+You can deposit your savings and salary in your redraw offset facility.
 Any money in the account is offset against your loan balance, and interest is only charged on the difference.
-For example, if your loan amount is $350,000, and you have $50,000 in your account, then you will then only need to pay interest on $300,000.
+For example, if your loan amount is $350,000, and you have $50,000 in your offset, then you will then only need to pay interest on $300,000.